How to make a braiding kit for your horse.

-Gather these tools and make your own braiding kit!
+Gather these tools and braiding your horse is easy!

-Much like painting a room or having a killer vacation, the key to successful braiding of your horse is prep and planning.
+- Much like painting a room or having a killer vacation, the key to successful braiding of your horse is prep and planning.
 Same with turning out some awesome braids on your horse.
-So - begin with your own amazing braiding kit and then practice a bit at home.
+Begin with your own amazing braiding kit and then practice a bit at home.
 The basic braiding kit will have:

 - A mane comb – for pulling the mane to create even thickness and/or to even out the edges.
 You can also use a mane comb that has a mark to make sure your braids are all the same width.